ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **Workstep:**

 A workstep is characterized by input, the deterministic application of a set of logic rules and data to that input, and the generation of a verifiably deterministic and verifiably correct output.

+## 1.3 Typographical Conventions

+### 1.3.1 Requirement Ids

+A requirement is uniquely identified by an unique ID composed of its requirement level followed by a requirement number, as per convention **[RequirementLevelRequirementNumber]**.
+There are four requirement levels that are coded in requirement ids as per below convention:

+**[R]** - The requirement level for requirements which IDs start with the letter _R_ is to be interpreted as **MUST** as described in RFC2119. \
+**[D]** - The requirement level for requirements which IDs start with the letter _D_ is to be interpreted as **SHOULD** as described in RFC2119. \
+**[O]** - The requirement level for requirements which IDs start with the letter _O_ is to be interpreted as **MAY** as described in RFC2119.

+Note that requirements are uniquely numbered in ascending order within each requirement level.

+Example : It should be read that [R1] is an absolute requirement of the specification whereas [D1] is a recommendation and [O1] is truly optional.

+### 1.3.2 Conditional Requirements

+Conditional requirements are expressed as per convention **[ConditionalRequirementID] < [ControllingRequirementID]**. \
+A conditional requirement becomes required if and only if its controlling requirement is implemented. \
+For instance [CR1]< [D3] means that if recommended requirement [D3] is implemented then it is required to also implement requirement [CR1].

 -------